Elemental (2023 film): Voice cast

+Other additional voices in the film include Dylan Buccieri, Assaf Cohen, Jessica DiCicco, Terri Douglas, Karen Huie, Arif S. Kinchen, Austin Madison, Cole Massie, Scott Menville, Alisha Mullally, Fred Tatasciore, Kari Wahlgren, and Secunda Wood.

 Production

 Development

-On May 16, 2022, Pixar announced a new film titled Elemental, with the anthropomorphic classical elements of fire, water, air, and earth as its central theme, with Peter Sohn directing and Denise Ream producing.
-According to Sohn, the idea for the film was inspired on his experiences as the son of immigrants in New York City in the 1970s.
+Peter Sohn, who previously directed the short film Partly Cloudy (2009) and the feature film The Good Dinosaur (2015), pitched the concept of Elemental to Pixar based on the idea of whether fire and water could ever connect or not.
+Sohn also said the idea for the film was inspired by his experiences as the son of immigrants in New York City in the 1970s.
 He stated: "My parents emigrated from Korea in the early 1970s and built a bustling grocery store in the Bronx."
 He also stated: "We were among many families who ventured to a new land with hopes and dreams — all of us mixing into one big salad bowl of cultures, languages, and beautiful little neighborhoods.
 That's what led me to Elemental."
-Sohn and Ream reunite after having previously worked together on The Good Dinosaur (2015).
-Turning Red (2022) creative consultant Brenda Hsueh was hired to write the screenplay.

-In an interview with The Hollywood Reporter, Sohn says the film's seven-year development period with Elemental is closely tied to his relationship with his family, when the idea first started, following the release of The Good Dinosaur in 2015.
-It is also revealed that Ember was born in Elemental City, but grew up in a fire town, since the neighborhoods are sort of split up in different ways.
+In an interview with The Hollywood Reporter, Sohn says the film's seven-year development period with Elemental is closely tied to his relationship with his family, and the idea first started following the release of The Good Dinosaur.
+He revealed that Ember was born in Element City, but grew up in a fire town, since the neighborhoods are split up.
 He stated: "I am quite emotional about getting the characters and the story out for sure."
 He also stated: "This movie is about thanking your parents and understanding their sacrifices.
 My parents both passed away during the making of this thing.
 And so, it is hugely emotional, and I'm still processing a lot of it."